aws-samples/samples-for-payment-cryptography-service/java_sdk_example/README.md

 #### [PaymentTerminal](src/main/java/aws/sample/paymentcryptography/terminal/PaymentTerminal.java)

 This class is a simulation of payment terminal and is setup for P2PE flow.
-It uses pre created DUKPT to encrypt data to send to Payment Processor API endpoint.
+It uses previously derived DUKPT transaction keys to encrypt data to send to Payment Processor API endpoint.
 The test DUKPT data is defined on [key-ksn-data.json](/java_sdk_example/test-data/sample-pek-ksn-data.json).
 For every increment of KSN counter (last 2 digits of KSN), a corresponding DUKPT has been pre-created.

 To run -